 Eugene A. Stead, MD

 Dr. Stead was Chairman of the Department of Medicine from 1947 to 1967.
 Stead received his undergraduate and medical degrees from Emory University in Atlanta.
 He served on the faculty of Harvard University and then returned to Emory as chairman of the Department of Medicine from 1942 to 1946 before coming to Duke.
 At Duke, Stead developed the Department of Medicine into one of the country’s leading academic medical programs by integrating teaching, clinical work and research.
 Stead founded the Duke Cardiovascular Disease Research Database, which today serves as the resource for the Duke Clinical Research Institute, and he also founded the nation’s first physician assistant program at Duke in the 1960s.

-“His impact on medicine is really not just Duke; it’s national,” said Mary E. Klotman, MD, Chair of Duke Department of Medicine.
+“His impact on medicine is really not just Duke; it’s national,” said Mary E. Klotman, MD, Dean of the School of Medicine and former chair of Duke Department of Medicine.
 “He really integrated all three missions in an academic department.
 He was an outstanding teacher, an outstanding clinician and an investigator.”